gems-uff/refactoring-merge/project-corpus/README.md

 The experiments were conducted with 64 open-source projects between May 30, 2024, and June 1, 2024.

+This folder contains two compressed .csv files: *experiments_os_join.csv* and *experiments_os_split.zip*.
+Each dataset row represents a merge commit and its collected/calculated attributes.
+In the first one, each type's total number of refactorings is added without considering the branch in which it was implemented.
+In the second one, these amounts are separated by branches.

 #|Project Name|NC|NMC|NMC-nff|NVMC
 | --- | ----------------- | ----- | --- | ------ | ---- |
 |1|Activiti|11,696|1,920|682|1,238|